Thailand's Pheu Thai launches PM bid as fugitive figurehead Thaksin eyes return | Law-Order

 The winner of five elections over the past two decades, Pheu Thai, a political juggernaut founded by the billionaire Shinawatra family, has agreed a contentious alliance including two parties backed by a military that overthrew two of its governments in coups in 2006 and 2014.
 The lower house and military-appointed Senate must decide on Tuesday whether to endorse the prime ministerial nomination of Srettha Thavisin, a real estate tycoon who was thrust into politics just a few months ago.

-LOVED AND LOATHED Almost certain to overshadow Tuesday's vote will be the likely dramatic return of 74-year-old Thaksin, a former premier who is loved and loathed in equal measures in the Southeast Asian country.
+Almost certain to overshadow Tuesday's vote will be the likely dramatic return of 74-year-old Thaksin, a former premier who is loved and loathed in equal measures in the Southeast Asian country.
+Early on Tuesday, his sister Yingluck Shinawatra posted images on Facebook of Thaksin boarding a jet, without specifying the location and when the pictures were taken.
+Thai media reported the plane had left Singapore.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)